fkatwink/challenge-weekone/README.md

 ## Usage

-Can be used as an example of an HTML file formatted for accessbility by using semantic elements and alt attributes.
+Can be used as an example of an HTML file formatted for accessbility by using semantic elements, alt attributes and retaining a logical reading order.

 Also, by accessing the original HTML file on https://github.com/fkatwink/challenge-weekone, user can compare the index.html with the final version by downloading a screen reader and observing the quality first-hand.